Table of Contents[Hide][Show]

 Lunch: Leftover stir fry wrapped in romaine leaves

-Lunch: Leftovers from night before in romaine leaves with avocado
+Lunch: Reheat leftover chicken from last night, wrapped in romaine leaves and served with avocado and cilantro.

-Dinner: Chili (reheat) with sour cream and cheese (both optional) over spinach or with side salad
+Dinner: Chili with sour cream and cheese (both optional) with a side salad

 Lunch: Leftover eggplant pizza or chicken salad

-Lunch: Fajita tacos with leftover fajita meat wrapped in romaine with avocado, salsa, cheese and sour cream
+Lunch: Fajita tacos (using leftover fajita meat) wrapped in romaine with avocado, salsa, cheese and sour cream

 Dinner: Reheated meatballs and salad